kafka-schema-reg-mcp-demos/demo-docs/README.md

 You: "Export all e-commerce schemas for documentation"
 ```

-**AI Copilot handles all the complexity while you focus on the business logic.**
+**Any AI assistant handles all the complexity while you focus on the business logic.**

 ---